 Taking part in ACM-ICPC(International Collegiate Programming Contest) which involves brainstorming and coordination to solve several real-life problems under pressure with 2 other students as an unofficial team(since it is for college students), we have fought in many districts in China and earned great results.

+Activity Type: Academic Position/Leadership (50 characters): Leader, programmer and debugger of the ICPC team Participation grade levels: 10, 11, 12 I intend to participate in college: Yes Timing of participation School, Break Hours per week: 5 Weeks per year: 20 Details, Honors, and Accomplishments (150 characters): Although we only got a silver in ICPC Regional competing with college teams, I got a better understanding of company, trust and fun.

 Time spent: a total of 100 hrs (5hrs * over 20 practices)